Show All Answers

 Business property owners must file a Business Property Statement (PDF) each year detailing the acquisition cost of all supplies, equipment, fixtures, and improvements owned at each location within Placer County.

-For your convenience, the Assessor’s Office offers access to a free online filing program (E-File) from mid-January until May 7th at 5 p.m. annually.
+For your convenience, the Assessor’s Office offers access to a free online filing program (E-File) from mid-January until June 1st at 11:59 p.m.
+Business Property Statements received after June 1st are late and subject to penalty.
 E-Filing is quick and secure, with an immediate confirmation that your filing has been accepted.
 The E-Filing program replaces the need for a printed submission of the Business Property Statement to be mailed to the Assessor’s Office.

 On-Line Business Property Statement Filing offers a convenient and secure option that we encourage you to take advantage of today.
 You will be guided through the electronic version of your property statement, with help screens available.
-You will be able to leave and return to your e-file statement for completion or corrections until the earlier of May 7, 2019 at 5:00 pm, or statement submission to the Assessor.
+You will be able to leave and return to your e-file statement for completion or corrections until the earlier of June 1st at 11:59 p.m., or statement submission to the Assessor.
+Business Property Statements received after June 1st are late and subject to penalty.
 After an initial filing, previously submitted information will be carried forward and only updating of information will be necessary.

 Important: Proper settings are required to access all the features of the e-filing website.
 If you experience problems entering data or saving your Business Property Statement, you may need to make changes to your Trusted Sites (PDF).